 During the Mission, Eduardo Soriano Lousada, Director of the Structuring Technologies Department at MCTI, pointed out:

 “We are realizing this mission at a very dynamic moment in the Brazilian political scenery.
 Last week, for example, we launched a public call for companies to finance, among others, SAF projects on a larger scale.
 We are expecting major projects and take advantage of the exchange with the reference institutions in Germany at this time.
 On the other hand, we also have something to share, bringing our experience in the field of biofuels and their certification, for example.”

 International Aviation Exhibition (ILA) 2022

-The presence of the Mission at ILA will enable participants to get in touch with the future of aviation, in addition to being able to share Brazilian expertise with the world.
+The presence of the Mission at ILA enabled participants to get in touch with the future of aviation, in addition to being able to share Brazilian expertise with the world.
 ProQR will also be present at the PtX Hub stand at the Exhibition Fair (Aviation Hall 4, No.133. from 10 AM to 6 PM).

 Technical visits in pilot plant and research institutions